Cryptography Concepts In Depth

 The value for g is also usually taken from RFC 5114, but if another value is chosen when using RSA, the value for g must be a primitive root mod p—that is, any number that shares no common divisors with p other than 1, is congruent to a power of g mod p.

-Alice encrypts the encrypted value received from Bob with her private key, and vice versa.
+Alice encrypts the encrypted value received from Bob with their private key, and vice versa.
 These values are used as a shared session key.

 At this point, even though neither side knows the other side’s private key, both sides’ session keys are identical.
 A third party intercepting the public keys but lacking knowledge of either private key cannot generate a session key.
 Therefore, data encrypted with the resulting session key is secure while in transit.